jupyterhub/jupyterhub/docs/source/reference/server-api.md

 # Starting servers with the JupyterHub API

 Sometimes, when working with applications such as [BinderHub](https://binderhub.readthedocs.io), it may be necessary to launch Jupyter-based services on behalf of your users.
 Doing so can be achieved through JupyterHub's [REST API](../reference/rest.md), which allows one to launch and manage servers on behalf of users through API calls instead of the JupyterHub UI.
-In doing so, you can take advantage of other user/launch/lifecycle patterns that are not natively supported by the JupyterHub UI, all without the need to develop the server management features of JupyterHub Spawners and/or Authenticators.
+This way, you can take advantage of other user/launch/lifecycle patterns that are not natively supported by the JupyterHub UI, all without the need to develop the server management features of JupyterHub Spawners and/or Authenticators.

-This tutorial goes through the processes involved while working with the JupyterHub API to manage servers for users.
+This tutorial goes through working with the JupyterHub API to manage servers for users.
 In particular, it covers how to:

 1. [Check the status of servers](checking)
 2. [Start servers](starting)